nmachine-io/doc-site/docs/models/models-overview.md

 # Models Overview

 Models the are the entities that make up the KAMA's world view.
-The SDK provides a multitude of models, which you, as a publisher, instantiate using YAML or Python, giving your NMachine its behavior.
-Models are conceptually similar to Resources in Kubernetes.
+The SDK provides a multitude of models, which you, as a publisher, create instances of using YAML or Python, giving your NMachine its behavior.
+Models are conceptually quite similar to Resources in Kubernetes.

 Example that shows the mapping between models and final output: